 - 1. Choose Spaces > Create space from the Confluence header - 2.
-Select the Blank space option and choose Next - 3.
-Enter a Space name for this space, we'll call it 'Mars Colony', as it's being used for the Mars colonization project. - 4.
+Select the Blank space option and choose Next - Enter a Space name for this space, we'll call it 'Mars Colony', as it's being used for the Mars colonization project. - 4.
 Change the Space key to 'MARS' this step isn't absolutely necessary, but it helps people if they're navigating to this space by name.
 The space key forms part of the URL, so making it a word or name makes it much easier to associate with your project. - 5.
-Click Create

-You now have a space set up for the Mars colonization project.
-Because everyone at Teams in Space HQ needs access to the information in this space, you don't need to do anything with the space's default permissions.
+Click Create needs access to the information in this space, you don't need to do anything with the space's default permissions.
 It's visible to everyone in your organization, but not to the general public.